 How you can help dingoes

-Call on the Andrews Government to revoke the Order in Council that declared dingoes as ‘unprotected wildlife’ and to support landholders to use non-lethal management options.
+Call on the Allan Government to immediately revoke the new Order in Council declaring most dingoes ‘unprotected wildlife’ and to support landholders statewide to use non-lethal management options.

 Speak up for dingoes today.